 Pizza + Bagels

 Do you plan your trips around food?
-If so, you simply must try breakfast bagels and classic pizza slices when you visit NYC.
-Now, there are dozens of bagel joints and hundreds of pizza places, so how do you decide where to go?
-A lot will depend on where you book a hotel, so you’re not walking miles for a bagel after waking up.
-But we can give you a helping hand.
+If so, you simply must try the best bagel spots and top rated pizza joints when you visit NYC.
+Now, there are dozens of places you can try, so how do you decide where to go?
+Well, a lot depends on where you book a hotel so you’re not walking miles just to get a bagel after you wake up.
+But we can give you a helping hand!

 Our favorite pizza joints: